kata-ai/aksara-ui/README.md

 ---

-**Wicara** is an implementation of Aksara using the React framework.
+**Aksara UI** is an implementation of Aksara using the React framework.
 It is the true implementation of Aksara in raw code form, designed to communicate with users and bring delightful experiences.
-Wicara is the designation for Aksara React components.
+Aksara UI is the designation for Aksara React components.

 **Note: Migrating from v0.7 to v0.8?
 Please read the [migration guide](MIGRATING.md).**